 - Home health, nursing home, and hospice care

-- Alternative health care, such as chiropractic care, acupuncture
+- Alternative health care, such as chiropractic care and acupuncture

 Finally, look closely at the costs of each plan.
-Some plans offer lower premiums coupled with higher deductibles and other out-of-pocket costs, while others are more comprehensive but require higher monthly premiums.
+Some plans offer lower premiums with higher deductibles and other out-of-pocket costs.
+Other plans are more comprehensive but have higher monthly premiums.

-If buying a comprehensive health plan is not feasible for you, consider catastrophic health insurance as a last resort.
+If you aren't able to buy a comprehensive health plan, you should get catastrophic health insurance as a last resort.
 These plans have high deductibles and low monthly premiums.
-They cover hospital stays, surgery, intensive care, and some diagnostic tests, but generally do not pay for routine health care, medications, mental health care, or pregnancy-related services.
-These catastrophic health insurance policies are typically only available to healthy people without pre-existing conditions.
+They cover hospital stays, surgery, intensive care, and some diagnostic tests.
+They often do not pay for routine health care, medicines, mental health care, or pregnancy-related services.
+These policies are typically only available to healthy people without pre-existing health problems.

 America's Health Insurance Plans